influxdata/telegraf/plugins/inputs/icinga2/README.md

 ### Tags:

 - All measurements have the following tags:
-    - check_command
+    - check_command - The short name of the check command
-    - display_name
+    - display_name - The name of the service or host
-    - state
+    - state - The state: UP/DOWN for hosts, OK/WARNING/CRITICAL/UNKNOWN for services
-    - source
+    - source - The icinga2 host
-    - port
+    - port - The icinga2 port
-    - scheme
+    - scheme - The icinga2 protocol (http/https)
+    - server - The server the check_command is running for

 ### Sample Queries: